mobile rating

 What's the best way to pay?

-Our practical recommendation is this: when arriving in Tanzania, it's advisable to carry bank cards rather than cash for safety purposes, but keep at least 25% of your planned travel budget in US dollars in cash.
-Make sure to inform your banks about your trip, specifying where and when you plan to use your cards, to prevent them from being blocked.
+Our practical advice is this: when traveling to Tanzania, bring your bank cards for safety, but keep at least 25% of your planned travel budget in cash.
+Be sure to notify your bank in advance, letting them know where and when you intend to use your cards to avoid the risk of them being blocked.

 What else do you need to know about money in Tanzania?